Affine connections and symmetry jets: Acknowledgments

 \section{Acknowledgments}

-We wish to warmly thank Wolfgang Bertram, Wilhelm Klingenberg, Shoshichi Kobayashi, Alan Weinstein and Joe Wolf for very stimulating conversations regarding the content of the paper.
+We wish to warmly thank Wolfgang Bertram, Wilhelm Klingenberg, the late Shoshichi Kobayashi, Alan Weinstein and Joe Wolf for very stimulating conversations regarding the content of the paper.
 We are grateful to Yannick Voglaire for pointing out D'Atri's article to us.
+Last but not least, Kirill MacKenzie has made numerous thoughtful suggestions to improve the presentation of the paper.
+We thank him heartily.